Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Background

-Here $ X = \left[x_i , \ldots , x_N \right]^{T}$ represents the data, $ Z = [z_1, \ldots, z_n] $ represent the latent variable assignment of the observations to features.
-The infinite \textit{a priori} number of clusters assumed by the Dirichlet process is attractive in a clustering/mixture modeling scenario because it allows us to avoid pre-specifying a fixed number of clusters while providing an \textit{a posteriori} finite number of clusters \footnote{For a more substantial introduction to the Dirichlet process and Bayesian nonparametrics, we direct the reader to Emily Fox's Ph.D. thesis \citep{Fox:2009} and Gershman and Blei's introductory tutorial \citep{Gershman:Blei:2012}}.
+The infinite number of features assumed \textit{a priori} by the Dirichlet process is attractive in a clustering/mixture modeling scenario because it allows us to avoid pre-specifying a fixed number of features.
+While the posterior distribution is also an infinite-dimensional measure, only a finite (but random) number of the infinitely many atoms will be associated with data.
+In other words, we can think of a DPMM as providing an implicit posterior distribution over the number of features used to represent our data, while allowing for previously unseen features that represent future data points\footnote{For a more substantial introduction to Bayesian non-parametrics, we direct the reader to \cite{Ghosh:Ramamoorth:2003,Hjort:Holmes:Muller:2010,Muller:Quintana:Jara:Hanson:2015} and a recent survey on Bayesian non-parametrics \citep{Xuan:Lu:Zhang:2019}.}.